integrativemodeling/CSN2019/data/README.md

-# Cop9_Signalosome Complex
+# Representation and data used for the integrative structure determination of the human Cop9 Signalosome Complex

-Master data directory; used by all modeling scripts to generate the solutions of the CSN complex.
+Master data directory; used by all modeling scripts to generate the ensemble of solutions of the CSN complex.

 ## List of files and directories: